zowe/docs-site/docs/user-guide/configure-instance-directory.md

 **Note:** Unlike the ports needed by the Zowe runtime for its Zowe Application Framework and z/OS Services which must be unused, the terminal ports are expected to be in use.

 - `KEYSTORE_DIRECTORY`: This is a path to a USS folder containing the certificate that Zowe uses to identify itself and encrypt https:// traffic to its clients accessing REST APIs or web pages.
 This also contains a trust store used to hold the public keys of any z/OS services that Zowe is communicating to, such as z/OSMF.
 The keystore directory must be create the first time Zowe is installed onto a z/OS system and it can be shared between different Zowe runtimes.

+### Component Groups

+- `LAUNCH_COMPONENT_GROUPS` : This is a comma separated list of which z/OS microservice groups are started when Zowe launches.
+  - `GATEWAY` will start the API mediation layer which includes the API catalog, the API gateway and the API discovery service.
+These three address spaces are Apache Tomcat servers and uses the version of Java on z/OS as determined by the `ZOWE_JAVA_HOME` value.
+  - `DESKTOP` will start the Zowe desktop which is the browser GUI for hosting Zowe applications such as the TN3270 emulator or the File Explorer.
+The Zowe desktop is a node application and uses the version specified by the `ZOWE_HOME_HOME` value.